 Our 22nd Annual Ethnic Festival filled 104th Street with happy faces!
 See our photos on Facebook here.

 You can now view the photographs from our gala honoring: Shaun Osher, CEO of CORE, Robert F. Quantaince, Retired Partner of Debevoise & Plimpton, LLP, and partners Morgan Stanley and Bryan Cave.
 Thank you for joining with us to celebrate Union Settlement Association and the 50th Anniversary of our College Readiness Program.

 East Harlem Explosion Update

-We were deeply distressed about the building collapses that occurred in East Harlem at 116th Street and Park Avenue.
+We were deeply distressed about the building collapses that occurred in East Harlem on March 12.
 Our thoughts are with the individuals and families who have been affected by the incident.

 Mayor de Blasio Holds News Conference at Union Settlement to Push for Expansion of Pre-School and Afterschool Programs

 Mayor de Blasio, together with labor union leaders, representing more than 1.3 million New Yorkers, held a news conference at our Union Johnson Early Learning Center to announce the unions’ support for Mayor de Blasio’s proposal for free Universal Pre-Kindergarten and free afterschool programs for middle school children.

 In his opening remarks, the Mayor highlighted the important role that Union Settlement Association and the settlement house movement play in New York.

 “This particular organization has been open since 1895.
 It’s focused on education, on health and wellness and community building programs for the people of East Harlem ever since, [serving] the people of the community from the youngest to the oldest... that’s why this type of organization is so crucial to our city.”

 Union Johnson Early Learning Center, Children's Museum of Manhattan and NYCHA Celebrate Partnership